How much will that medical procedure cost? How much of that cost will I have to pay? It’s hard for patients to figure all this out.

 - Ask: “What’s your cash price for that?
 Is there a prompt-pay or other discount?”
 We hear more and more that people can get a better price by paying cash.
 That’s right — put away your insurance card and save money.
 This seems counterintuitive, but we hear this A LOT.
 Read more here.

 - Use a pricing service if you can find one online.
 At ClearHealthCosts, you can find prices for many common procedures in several cities; ClearHealthCosts also supplies the Medicare price in your locale, which is important because what Medicare pays is the closest thing to a fixed or benchmark price in the marketplace.
 Some pricing services are better than others, and some will charge you for matching you with a provider.
 Be cautious.
-Here’s a list of resources nationwide that may be a help — but don’t expect these state and other databases to give you The One Clear Answer.

 - Call two or three service providers, so you have context and range of options.